mitsuba-renderer/enoki/docs/advanced.rst

 performs as many method calls as there are unique instances in the ``sensor`` array while using modern vector instruction sets to do so efficiently.
 A mask is forwarded to the callee indicating which SIMD lanes are currently active.
+Null pointers in the ``data`` array are legal are considered as masked entries.
+The return value of masked entries is always zero (or a zero-filled array/structure, depending on the method's return type).

 To support a vector method calls, the interface of the vectorized ``decode()`` method must be changed to take a mask its as last input.
 The